bcgov/citz-dst-capstone-2021/app/docs/user-processes.md

 ## Create a New Project

-> **Who:** Submitter
+ **Who:** Submitter

->
-> **When:** An approved project is not registered in the system.
+>**When:** An approved project is not registered in the system.

->
-> **Assumptions:**
+**Assumptions:**
-> - Submitter has required information available when filling out form.
+- Submitter has required information available when filling out form.
-> - Milestones, business case objectives, and key performance indicators have been defined and approved in the project approval process.
+- Milestones, business case objectives, and key performance indicators have been defined and approved in the project approval process.

 When a project is approved for funding by the DIO it can then be entered into the application for quarterly status reporting.
 This helps reduce manual effort seen in the original reporting process by having the Submitter enter project information and contacts once instead of every report.